top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-West Malaysia Day 6: The Old Town of Pekan Muar
+West Malaysia Day 6: Revisiting Old Town of Pekan Muar

-Apart from looking for breakfast, I needed to get a couple of things done.
-One, I was fast running out of cash and needed more ringgits; two, to book a ticket to Malacca.
+Apart from looking for breakfast, I needed to get a couple of things done in the town.
+One, I was fast running out of cash and needed more ringgits; two, to book a bus to Malacca.
 Supposed to have a third objective to a laundry shop, but I forgot to pack my worn clothings.

 15 minute’s walk and I was greeted by “The Loving Sisters” again.
-First stop was the Glutton Street (贪食街) for food.
+First stop was the Glutton Street (贪食街) for breakfast.

 I walked into 新锦发茶餐室, one of the coffee shops along Glutton Street where food could be purchased from the street stalls and consumed in there.
 I tried yong tau fu with kway teow soup (酿豆腐粿条汤) from one of the in-house stalls and (Muar-style) kopi-o kosong.